MyNameIsTakenOMG/aws-sysops-associate/README.md

 - cloudformation -- stackSet permission models:
   - self-managed permissions: admin account and trusted target accounts
   - service-managed permissions: aws organization
+  - can automatically deploy stack instances into new accounts in an organization
+  - can delegate stacksets administration to member accounts in a aws organization
+  - trusted access with aws organizations must enabled before delegated administrators can deploy to accounts managed by Organizations
 - cloudformation -- troubleshooting
-  - delete_failed
-  - update_rollback_failed
+  - delete_failed: non-empty s3 buckets, think about using DeletionPolicy=Retain to skip deletions, sg cannot be deleted until all ec2 in a group are gone, use custom resource to automate some actions
+  - update_rollback_failed: need manual fix and call `ContinueUpdateRollback`, can be caused by resoures changed outside of cloudformation, or asg does not receive enough signals...
 - cloudformation -- stackSet troubleshooting
-  - a stack operation failed, and the stack instance status is OUTDATED: could be insufficient permissions, trying to create a global unique resources(s3), admin account has no trust relationship with target account, reached a limit (service quotas) in target account.
+  - a stack operation failed, and the stack instance status is OUTDATED:      - could be insufficient permissions
+    - trying to create a global unique resources(s3),
+    - admin account has no trust relationship with target account,
+    - reached a limit (service quotas) in target account. (too many resources)

 ## Lambda